MiaoshiqiLiu/My_personal_site/content/home/skills.md

 +++
 # Feature/Skill widget.
-widget = "featurette"  # Do not modify this line! date = 2017-09-20T00:00:00
+widget = "feature"  # Do not modify this line! date = 2017-09-20T00:00:00

 # Activate this widget? true/false